 Consider Amazon.
 (It was the original “A” when Jim Cramer first coined the term to quickly refer to the group of fast-growing tech stocks; Apple was added later.)
 The online megastore has made shopping fast, easy and accessible, crushing its competition and completely changing the way retail operates.
 Many consumers now expect to be able to purchase anything and everything—from clothes, groceries and gadgets to a personalized “Game of Thrones” music box—anytime, with one click and free shipping.

 Amazon’s investors may have equally high expectations.
-Five years ago, the company’s share price was around $300; it ended the first week of July above $1,700 a share.
-And with a current market capitalization of about $830 billion, it’s the third-heaviest component of Standard & Poor’s 500-stock index, behind Apple and Microsoft.
+Five years ago, the company’s share price was around $300; in late July, it'd topped $1,800 a share.
+And with a current market capitalization of about $860 billion, it’s the third-heaviest component of Standard & Poor’s 500-stock index, behind Apple and Microsoft.

 Even the smallest FAANG member, Netflix, is a heavy hitter.
-Its market cap is about $177 billion, weighing in at 0.75 percent of the S&P 500.
-And over the past five years, its shares have skyrocketed from less than $40 in July 2013 to more than $400 last week.
+Its market cap is about $150 billion, weighing in at 0.65 percent of the S&P 500.
+And over the past five years, its shares have skyrocketed from less than $40 in July 2013 to more than $360 in late July.

 Together, the five companies make up approximately 13 percent of the index with a collective market cap of nearly $3.8 trillion.
 So if FAANG was a country, and its market cap was its gross domestic product, that’s big enough to make it the fourth-largest economy in the world.